AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Buy Here, Pay Here

-• What it is: Similar to captive finance, “buy here, pay here” means that you sign up for your auto loan through your car dealership, making the auto dealer and the lender one and the same.
-The lender will put a device on your car so that they can disable or locate it if you don’t pay the loan.
+• What it is: Similar to captive finance, “buy here, pay here” means you sign up for your auto loan through your car dealership, making the auto dealer and the lender one and the same.
+The lender will put a device on your car they can disable or locate it if you don’t pay the loan.

 • Pros: This option is good for those with subprime credit, unlike captive finance.